Link Prediction with Contextualized Self-Supervision: Conclusion

 \section{Conclusion}

-In this paper, we proposed a novel contextualized self-supervised learning framework for link prediction, which is realized by predicting the existence of structural context.
-The proposed CSSL framework is generic, with the ability to predict various structural contexts, the capacity to predict links for both in-sample and out-of-sample nodes, and the flexibility to handle both attributed and non-attributed networks.
+In this paper, we proposed a novel contextualized self-supervised learning framework for link prediction, which is \dk{achieved} by predicting the existence of structural context.
+The proposed CSSL framework is generic, with the ability to \dk{leverage} various types of structural context, the capacity to predict links for both in-sample and out-of-sample nodes, and the flexibility to handle both attributed and non-attributed networks.
 The proposed link prediction framework scales linearly with the number of edges, which endows it with the potential to handle large-scale networks.
-Through the proposed self-supervised learning task, our proposed framework makes the best of useful information in sparse links and noisy node attributes to perform link prediction.
-Comprehensive experiments on seven real-world networks demonstrated that our proposed framework achieves the state-of-the-art link prediction performance, on the transductive/inductive, attributed/non-attributed, and attribute-clean/attribute-noisy settings.
+Through the proposed self-supervised learning task, the CSSL framework makes the best of useful information in sparse links and noisy node attributes to perform link prediction.
+Comprehensive experiments on seven real-world networks demonstrated that the proposed CSSL framework achieves the state-of-the-art link prediction performance, on the transductive/inductive, attributed/non-attributed, and attribute-clean/attribute-noisy settings.